 Student teams will meet at the Ross School of Business (R1210) for the SIC Kickoff on January 17th at 6:30 pm.
 Students must register their teams for the Challenge by 9 am, January 17th.
 The SIC Finals take place at 5 pm Tuesday, February 6th in Ross R0220, and the final pitches and awards presentation is open to the public.

-The Center for Social Impact provides students support and opportunities to design a pathway to become social impact leaders.
+Business Impact provides students support and opportunities to design a pathway to become social impact leaders.
 Students in the Center’s programs collaborate with mission-driven organizations across sectors to develop innovative solutions to pressing social challenges.

 About the Detroit Economic Growth Corporation